halenander/halenander/README.md

 ### Aloha!
 (she/her) New grad CS student from the University of San Francisco.
 Born and raised in Honolulu, Hawaii.
-Excited to enter the CS job market and make my mark.
-I'm currently working my personal portfolio website.

 <!--
 **halenander/halenander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.